Error exponents of quantum state discrimination with composite correlated hypotheses: Hoeffding divergence and anti-divergence for sets of states

-If the minimax equality in the above proof can be established, then equality would hold in Lemma~\ref{lem: Hoeffding Petz sets regularized}.
+\begin{remark} If the minimax equality in the above proof can be established, then we would have $H_r^\infty(\sA\|\sB) = \bH_r^\infty(\sA\|\sB)$.
 However, this appears to be challenging, as existing minimax theorems typically require at least one of the spaces to be compact—a condition that is not directly satisfied here.
+Moreover, as we show later that the Petz \Renyi divergence and the Hoeffding divergence between two sets can be nonadditive in general (see Section~\ref{sec: applications to adversarial quantum channel discrimination}), which further complicates the situation.
+Nevertheless, in the special case where the Petz \Renyi divergence is additive for all $\alpha \in (0,1)$, i.e., $\frac{1}{n} D_{\Petz,\alpha}(\sA_n\|\sB_n) = D_{\Petz,\alpha}(\sA_1\|\sB_1)$, we have that